-- I think and act in an exemplary manner and in the best interests of the company - I collaborate effectively in the best interests of the company. - I act in an efficient and goal-oriented way. - I work in a committed and agile manner. - I build trust by listening and communicating openly. - I pursue continual self-development.
+- I think consistently from the customer's point of view. - I collaborate effectively in the best interests of the company. - I act in an efficient and goal-oriented way. - I work in a committed and agile manner. - I build trust by listening and communicating openly. - I pursue continual self-development.

-The behavioural principles for managers in the Swiss Life Group:
+The behavioural principles for managers: